slavo/slavo.github.io/README.md

 # Personal website

-This repo contains the code for the website hosted at slavo.me.
+This repo contains the code for the website hosted at www.techliberal.com.

 ## Local setup